This blog was updated in September 2023

 Meals on Wheels is a program that provides homebound seniors with nutritious and balanced meals delivered right to their doorsteps.
 Donations and volunteers fuel this program which helps seniors maintain a good quality of life while staying in their homes.
-Meals on Wheels helps those in our community that are 60 or over and living alone or with a co-dependent spouse.
+Meals on Wheels helps those in our community who are 60 or over and living alone or with a co-dependent spouse.

 These seniors often have trouble grocery shopping or preparing meals due to mobility issues, chronic illness, or lack of money.
 They may be forced to choose between buying food, medication, or paying bills when money is an issue.
 These factors put them at risk for malnutrition or food insecurity.
+In 2021, 7.1% of seniors in the United States (78 million total), or 5.5 million people, experienced food insecurity.

 Improved Nutritional Status